MasterJ93/ATProtoKit/README.md

 > [!WARNING]
 > As of right now, Windows support is theoretically possible, but not has not been tested to work.
 While it’s not a goal to make it fully compatible, contributions and feedback on the matter are welcomed.
 >
-> Support for WebAssembly and Android are currently not supported, but will be soon.
+> Support for WebAssembly is currently not supported, but will be soon.
+Support for Android will be supported soon.

 ## Submitting Contributions and Feedback